BrazeltonDevon/GPP_KungFuCircle_Research_Topic/README.md

 Retreating: The AI has successfully damaged the player and will move backwards to get back into their assigned slot's position.
 This leads back into the WAIT behavior until the AI is given permission to attack again.

 https://user-images.githubusercontent.com/96618671/211688304-228b2dfd-8602-408f-8a94-7e22e14c7bb2.mp4

+Future expansions on this system can include:

+-Enemy on Enemy violence, enemies having grids and being able to form Kung-Fu circles around eachother.
+-Attacks with different weights, looping through all enemies sequencially and selecting available attacks based on attack weight instead of random selection with attack placeholder.
+-Turn-based combat where player attacks are done by selecting an enemy in the Kung-Fu circle.
+-Bigger scale AI simulation, adding hundreds of enemies swarming on targets (thinking GPP framework flocking except pirahnas that are polite to bite one at a time).

 Resources:
 GameAIPro - Chapter28: Beyond the Kung-Fu Circle